 Features and Benefits

-Teaching excellence- You’re taught by lecturers who have experience in teaching in primary schools.
+Teaching excellence - We've been training teachers for over 100 years.
+You’ll be taught by lecturers who have experience in teaching in primary schools.

-Gain teaching experience- You’ll spend a minimum of 120 days on placements over the three years, gaining experience across the key stages, in both mainstream primary schools and in a special educational needs (SEN) setting.
+Gain teaching experience - You’ll spend a minimum of 120 days on placements over the three years, gaining experience across the key stages.

-Study abroad- There may be opportunities for enrichment visits to look at education and schools in other countries during the second year of the programme
+Study abroad - There may be opportunities for enrichment visits to look at education and schools in other countries during the second year of the course.

 “What stood out to me about Manchester Met was the course guidelines.
 The placement options seemed to be a vital focus of the course.
 The practical aspect really appealed to me, nothing is going to prepare you to go into a classroom more than trialling and testing it out at university.”
 Kirsty Swift, BA (Hons) Primary Education with QTS